 French Vacation Planning

-French railways and bullet trains - Reservations for ordinary local trains aren’t usually necessary, but the TGV (bullet train) requires them.
+French railways and bullet trains - Reservations for ordinary local trains aren’t usually necessary, but the TGV (bullet train) and overnight trains require them.
 Reservations are also a good idea for coastal destinations during peak season.
 You can get French train tickets online while you’re still at home from the Eurail organization.
 You can also contact them by phone at 1-800-4EURAIL.

 Online travel maps